|Phil Arington -|

-Professionally, Coach Ryan is Executive Director of Corporate Administration and Projects for Prasco Laboratories in Mason, Ohio.
+Professionally, Coach Ryan is Executive Director of Corporate Administration and Facilities for Prasco Laboratories in Mason, Ohio.

-Coach Ryan is married to former Little Miami and Asbury University volleyball standout Carly Butler and they make their home in the Montgomery, Ohio area.
+Coach Ryan is married to former Little Miami and Asbury University volleyball standout Carly Butler and has two daughters Eden and Abigail.
+They make their home in the Montgomery, Ohio area.

 |Coach Trent Hanna played for the Spikes from 2002-2004.
 Coach Trent was an outfielder for the Spikes and at the collegiate level.
 He is a graduate of Fairfield High School and Morehead State University.
 During his time at Fairfield, he was a three year starter and recognized as a 1st team All-GMC performer his senior year.
 While at Morehead State, Coach Trent was a 3 year starter and a team captain his senior year.
 He obtained his degree in Sports Management in 2008.
 Currently, Coach Trent serves as the Director of Stadium Operations at Prasco Park and is an associate scout for the Colorado Rockies.

-Coach Trent enters his 13th season coaching in the Spikes organization.
-This season he will be at the helm for the 10U team.
+Coach Trent enters his 15th season coaching in the Spikes organization.
+This season he will be at the helm for the 13U team.
 Coach Trent will oversee all duties of the team, but work primarily with hitters and outfielders.
 This is the fourth Spikes team that he has had an opportunity to coach and be a part of.

-Coach Trent lives in Lebanon with his wife, Shea and his son, Sawyer.
+Coach Trent lives in Lebanon with his wife, Shea and his two sons, Sawyer and Sutton.